freedev/solrcloud-zookeeper-docker/README.md

 	ZK_CLUSTER_SIZE=1
 	SOLRCLOUD_CLUSTER_SIZE=1

-For Ubuntu you could configure start and stop in this way:
+Under Ubuntu you can configure boot start and stop in this way:

     sudo update-rc.d solrcloud-zookeeper-docker defaults